Paulo-Vitor-GPN/Thats-me-Frontend/README.md

-Presentation of the functions performed (Resume)

-My main skills and technical knowledge are:

-Development in Java with the main frameworks on the market such as: Apache Camel, SpringBoot;
-Construction of synchronous and asynchronous microservices: RESTful API, OpenAPI/Swagger;
-API Gateway: ZUP API Manager, ApiGee
-Cloud Computing: Microsoft Azure;
-Configuration Management and DEVOPs Tools: Git, Maven, Jenkins, Openshift Agile Methodologies
-Definition of technical solutions and preparation of architectural blueprints – for demands involving existing or new systems;
-Conducting meetings with project support areas – such as: Architecture, Change Management, Devops, among others;
-Preparation of effort estimates and schedules;
-Experience with application monitoring and troubleshooting tools: Dynatrace.
+Experienced Java developer with expertise in frameworks like Apache Camel and SpringBoot.
+Specialized in synchronous and asynchronous microservices, API Gateway, and cloud computing (Azure).
+Proficient in DEVOPs tools (Git, Maven, Jenkins, Openshift), agile methodologies, and architectural solutions.
+Skilled in effort estimation, project meetings, and application monitoring (Dynatrace)